What is presbylaryngis?

 As we age, muscle begins to atrophy.
 The vocal cords are composed of several important layers of tissue, but the fullness and shape of the vocal folds comes from the vocal cord muscle.
-Age-related vocal cord changes may include loss of volume and bowing (inward curvature) of the vocal cord inner edges – a diagnosis termed presbylaryngis.
+Age-related vocal cord changes may include loss of volume and bowing (inward curvature) of the vocal cord inner edges, a condition termed presbylaryngis or presbyphonia.
 This may lead to a gap between the vocal cords during speaking, and other muscles may subsequently squeeze more tightly to compensate for reduced vocal cord closure.
 Other age-related changes to voice may be related to changes in hormones or mucous glands.

 Voice changes due to vocal cord atrophy are common in people over the age of 60 years.
 The most common symptoms include: